Grill Buying Guide: BBQ Season Has Begun

 Keep the Critters Out!

-Keep your grill free from food to keep the critters out.
+In between uses, keep your grill free from food to keep the critters out.
 Nobody likes bugs in their food.
-Spiders are known for hiding in gas pipes.
+Additionally, spiders are known for hiding in gas pipes.
 If your grill isn't working properly, give your pipes a clean to clear out any webs.

 Proper Aftercare

-When you're Backyard BBQ is said and done, instead of closing the grill and calling it a night, spend an extra 10 minutes cleaning it out.
-One trued and tried method is to increase the heat of your grill to max temperature.
+When your Backyard BBQ is said and done, instead of closing the grill and calling it a night, spend an extra 10 minutes cleaning it out.
+One tried and true method is to increase the heat of your grill to max temperature.
 This will burn off any excess food particles left after cooking, and will make cleaning a breeze.
-Keep this a regular habit of yours after every use to ensure the life of your grill is long.
+Make this a regular habit of yours after every use to give your grill a long life.